manoharendla/OpenshiftRoughBook/README.md

 Anlaysing on making use of s2i to create a customized build.
 Worked on a sample lighttpd example .
 Created a build and executed using oc new-app

+# 24/04/2018
+Created a builder image  in my host machine using docker.
+How would I push that image to our internal docker registry with IP adress (172.**.**.** :5000) so that I can view that image in openshift dasboard and consume this image to create an application.

+using oc-new image name deployment is failing with different errors each time.

+# 25/04/2018
+oc export all --as-template=<template_name>